rasika2012/openchoreo/samples/deploying-applications/languages/python/README.md

 choreoctl logs --type deployment --deployment reading-list-python-service-development-deployment-01 --organization default-org --project default-project --component reading-list-python-service
 ```

+> [!Note]
-Note: You should see a k8s namespace created for your org, project and environment combination.
+> Once deployment is successful you should see a k8s namespace created for your deployment with the org, project and environment combination in the following format: dp-organisation-project-environment-somehashvalue.

 ## Invoke the service
 For this sample, we will use kubectl port-forward to access the service.